Saving and Loading LLM Checkpoints

 # Inference / evaluation with a checkpoint that may or may not contain

-# optimizer state — we don't need it:
+# optimizer state, which we don't need:

 agent.load_checkpoint(path, load_optimizer=False)